Gittushar88448/Blog_Website_Context_API/README.md

 # Blog Website

-This project is a simple blog website built using React, Tailwind CSS, and Context API.
-It allows users to read, create, update, and delete blog posts.
+This is a React-based blog website that utilizes the Context API for state management, along with various React hooks such as useLocation, useSearchParams, and useState.
+The website consists of multiple pages including categories, tags, and blogs, each with full functionality for browsing and interacting with content.

 ## Table of Contents